Montaldo Scarampi, the “roof” of the Val Tiglione, ancient fief of the Asti bankers.

 Montaldo Scarampi is home to the Comunità Collinare Val Tiglione e Dintorni.

 The economy of Montaldo Scarampi is mainly focused on viticulture: excellent production of DOC Piedmont and Monferrato wines (Barbera d'Asti, Barbera del Monferrato, Grignolino d'Asti, Freisa d'Asti).

 Other typical products of Montaldo are artisan salami and honey.

-Also, worth visiting is the Church of Saint Martino, in the hamlet of Collina Forni, situated in a panoramic position with a private view of the valley.
+Also, worth a visit is the Church of Saint Martino, located in a panoramic position.

-Of great interest is also the Museum of Peasant Family (Museo della Famiglia Contadina), housed in the Church of Saint Nicolò, where important testimonies of the rural life of the past are exhibited.
+Of great interest is also the Museum of Peasant Family (Museo della Famiglia Contadina), housed in the Church of San Nicolò.

-Montaldo Scarampi boasted a curious record: it was the municipality of the Val Tiglione with the greatest number of preferences for the House of Savoy.
-76.71% of the 1005 montaldesi registered on the electoral rolls voted in favour of the Monarchy.
+Montaldo Scarampi boasted a curious primacy: it was the municipality of Val Tiglione with the greatest number of preferences for the House of Savoy.

 Information synthesis and/or re-elaboration was taken from the website of the Municipality of Montaldo Scarampi